EGI-Federation/documentation/content/en/users/applications-on-demand/_index.md

 ### Service grant

-Once granted access, each user will have a grant with a pre-defined quota of resources, which can be used to run the application of choice.
+Once granted access, each user will have a grant with a predefined quota of resources, which can be used to run the application of choice.
 This grant
 includes: